diegomacario/Super-Sunshine/README.md

   <img src="https://github.com/diegomacario/Ray-Tracer/blob/master/readme_images/summary_B&W.jpg"/>
 </p>

 As an example, let's say you wanted to render an image of three scoops of ice cream sitting in the middle of a desert.
-Using the scene description language developed for this project, you would start by writing the following scene description:
+Using the scene description language developed for this project, you would start by writing a scene description like the following:

  ```sh
 # Setup